listx/zenmonk/README.md

 This version was derived from [zenburn-emacs](https://github.com/bbatsov/zenburn-emacs) by Bozhidar Batsov.

-It is meant to be used alongside [Evil](https://gitorious.org/evil/pages/Home), to capture the full spirit of the Zenburn (and hence, Vim), experience. ;)
+It is meant to be used alongside [Evil](https://gitorious.org/evil/pages/Home), to capture the full spirit of the Zenburn (and hence, Vim) experience. ;)

 ## Installation